sf-wdi-19-20/w5_project_1/README.md

 ## TIMELINE

+Thursday:

+	- Wireframes
+	- Choose an API
+	- App purpose

+Weekend:

+	- Use your API
+	- Set up UI with Bootstrap
+	- Attempt templating?

+Monday

+	- Deploy to Heroku

+Tuesday

+	- Server routes for data
+	- Seed data on server
+	- AJAX calls to server

+Wednesday

+	- Push to Heroku again
+	- Start mongoose models

+Thursday

+Final deploy to Heroku

 * **Friday, July 17th** - Submit your project proposal to an instructor and make a Kaban board for it using Trello [board](https://trello.com/b/dl7VicOR/sfwdi18-project1).
 Be ready to talk about the scope of your project.
 Before beginning work on your project, your project idea and the scope of your project must be checked-off by an instructor.
 [More on that here](@TODO).
 You will need the following for an instructor check-off:
     * Wireframes
     * User stories
     * Models and DB design
 * **Monday, July 20th** - Deploy your code to Heroku by the end of the day.
-We will have a workshop Monday afternoon for additional support.
 It is not important how much coding you have done at this point; deploy whatever you have.
 This will make your life easier.
+We will have a workshop on Monday afternoon on deploying to Heroku with Mongo.
+* **
 * **Friday, July 24th, 9:17am** - Project due and presentations!

 ## PLANNING